Thousands of women in Belarus protest against Lukashenko

 Earlier in the day, hundreds of students formed human chains to demonstrate against the detention of students at the State Linguistics University.
 Viasna said about 20 of the students were detained Saturday.

 Lukasheno opponents have formed a Coordination Council to drive the protests and push for a transition of power.

-On Saturday, the council reported that one of its prominent members, Olga Kovalkova, had left the country for Poland after being released from jail where she was serving a sentence for organizing protests.
+On Saturday, one of its most prominent members, Olga Kovalkova, surfaced in Poland after being jailed in Belarus for organizing protests.
+She told reporters that police came to her in jail during the night and said she could either leave the country or face a long term in prison.
+Masked police then drove her to the border, she said.

 Sviatlana Tsikhanouskaya, Lukashenko’s main challenger in the election, fled to Lithuania the day after the vote.